CherBass/ICAM/README.md

 It will run ICAM with default parameters on the simulated squares dataset, and save results to /results.

 - You can change parameters in `options.py`.

+## Instructions - how to train using cross-validation
+To run the model with cross-validation, set --cross_validation to 'True' and add your own or choose one of the datasets available (either 'dhcp_2d_crossval', 'biobank_age_crossval' or 'syn2d_crossval') in 'options.py'.
+The data is divided in 90% for train/validation and 10% for a hold-out test set.
+The number of folds used in training is by default 5 - this can be changed in the parameter KFOLDS in 'train.py'.

 ## Instructions - how to add new/ 3D dataset